bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

         var node = arguments;
 ```

-While deferring a task, *queue* first adds a new *undefined* result in the results array.
-This reserves space for the result, firstly, and also since *Array.push* returns the *.length* of the array, in this case, *node.i* now gets set to the index of where the result should be in the *results* array.
-Then there's some logic for adding to the linked list of queue tasks, and incrementing the remaining tasks count for later.
-Finally, we execute our *pop()* method, where most of the the magic happens, but we'll look at this in a second.
-Note that our *defer* method executes our tasks immediately.
-So ends our *defer* method.
+When deferring a task, *queue* adds a new undefined result to the results array.
+This inserts a placeholder object in the space for the result, and since *Array.push* returns the length of the array, *node.i* gets set to the index of that result in the results array.
+Next, there's some logic for adding to the linked list of queue tasks, and incrementing the remaining tasks count for later.
+Finally, we execute our *pop()* method, where most of the the magic happens.
+We'll look at this in a second. <span class=ref>Interesting detail: *defer* tries to executes our tasks immediately, rather than waiting for *await*, for instance.
+This means that we can call *defer* after we *await* and it should call *await* again for us.</span> So ends our *defer* method.

 ```javascript
         node.i = results.push(undefined) - 1;